-During the spring, summer, and early fall months, this is a great time of the year for those who are in the lawn mowing service business.
-A person can find many people who will want their lawns mowed and trimmed.
-These people are willing to pay for this type of service because of their busy lifestyles or because of health issues which prevent them from keeping their lawns mowed and trimmed.
+During the spring, summer and early fall months, this is a great time of year for those who are in the lawn mowing service business.
+A person can find many people who want their lawns mowed and trimmed.
+These people are willing to pay for this type of service because of their busy lifestyles or because of health issues that prevent them from keeping their lawns mowed and trimmed.

-Lots of peoples mow lawns for extra money during the summer, and with good reason.
-Whether families are too busy to attend to their lawn, they don’t enjoy the labor, or any number of other reasons, many are willing to pay to make their lawns look pretty.
+Many people mow their lawns during the summer for extra money, and with good reason.
+Whether families are too busy to take care of their lawn, don’t enjoy the work, or any number of other reasons, many are willing to pay to make their lawns look nice.

-Whether you’re a student in need of a summer job or an adult looking to rake in some seasonal cash, lawn mowing is a solid business.
+Whether you’re a student in need of a summer job or an adult looking to make some seasonal money, lawn mowing is a solid business.
 And the best part?
-You don’t even have to do the labor (or, at least, not for long).
+You don’t even have to do the work (at least not for long).

 How can you tap this lucrative service market?

 Before you solicit business, it’s a good idea to round up some reliable workers.
 Your best bet?
-Local college (or very mature high school) students.
-Local students work best, as they won’t be leaving for the summer.
-If you’re in school, you can recruit friends and classmates.
+Local college students (or very mature high school students).
+Local students work best because they don’t leave for the summer.
+If they’re in school, you can recruit friends and classmates.
 If you’re an adult, you can ask your friends for suggestions.
-Students are great for this kind of work because they typically have access to a car and don’t generally try to negotiate pay (and a few more reasons you’ll find out about below).
+Students are great for this kind of work because they usually have access to a car and usually don’t try to negotiate pay (and a few other reasons you’ll learn about below).
 Start with four reliable students and you’re on your way.

 Now that you’ve staffed your lawn mowing business, it’s time to get…well, business.
 Your newfound staff can help in that regard.
 Make up some simple fliers, assign your students routes (in upscale neighborhoods) and have them drop the fliers off at the houses on their routes (in the storm doors – it’s illegal to put them in mail boxes).
 Church bulletin boards, civic groups and word-of-mouth are other excellent ways to nab clients.
 Your job, as business owner, is to schedule the days and times for your workers to mow your clients’ lawns.